zubair-sirajj/information-security/h7-going-dark.md

 ## b) Browse TOR network

+### Onion search engines
 I used Ahmia to explore different .onion sites.
 It’s a search engine built for TOR and focuses entirely on indexing onion sites.
 I found various categories of sites using it.
-Onion search engines
+I searched for some meme and also some legal tor sites.

 Comment: Ahmia was easy to use and made finding onion sites simple.
 It sticks to safe and legitimate content, which was perfect for my needs.